- 4 large eggs, separated

-- In a small saucepan, melt chocolate and butter over low heat, stirring constantly.
-Remove from the heat; cool slightly.
-In a large bowl, beat egg yolks on high speed for 3 minutes or until light and fluffy.
-Gradually add 1/3 cup sugar and vanilla, beating until thick and lemon-colored.
-Beat in baby food and chocolate mixture.
+- In a small saucepan, melt butter and chocolate over low heat, stirring constantly.
+Remove from heat; cool slightly.
+In a large bowl, beat egg yolks on high speed 3 minutes or until slightly thickened.
+Gradually add 1/3 cup sugar, beating until thick and lemon-colored.
+Beat in baby food, vanilla and chocolate mixture.

-- Beat egg whites on medium speed until soft peaks form.
-Gradually beat in remaining sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
+- With clean beaters, beat egg whites on medium until soft peaks form.
+Gradually add remaining sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff glossy peaks form.
 Fold a fourth of the whites into chocolate mixture, then fold in remaining whites.

 - Pour into prepared pan.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out with moist crumbs.
+Bake 30-35 minutes or until a toothpick inserted in center comes out with moist crumbs.
 Cool on a wire rack 20 minutes.
 Loosen sides from pan with a knife; remove rim from pan.
 Cool cake completely.
 Dust with cocoa and confectioners’ sugar before serving.
 Yield: 12 servings.